Our mission is to rapidly and unequivocally change the face of medicine

 Pralsetinib receives Breakthrough Therapy Designation from the U.S. Food and Drug Administration for the treatment of RET-fusion-positive non-small cell lung cancer that has progressed following platinum-based chemotherapy.

-We submit a New Drug Application to the U.S. Food and Drug Administration for avapritinib for the treatment of PDGFRA exon 18 mutant gastrointestinal stromal tumors (GIST), regardless of prior therapy, and fourth-line GIST.
+We submit a New Drug Application to the U.S. Food and Drug Administration for avapritinib for the treatment of PDGFRA exon 18 mutant gastrointestinal stromal tumors (GIST) and fourth-line GIST.

 Blueprint Medicines and Ipsen announce an exclusive, worldwide license agreement for Clementia Pharmaceuticals, a subsidiary of Ipsen, to develop and commercialize BLU-782 for the treatment of fibrodysplasia ossificans progressiva.

 We complete a rolling submission of a New Drug Application to the U.S. Food and Drug Administration for pralsetinib for the treatment of patients with RET fusion-positive non-small cell lung cancer.